 On the Alert manager page, each alert is labeled with a Severity level that helps people know how important each alert is in relation to other alerts.
 For example, an alert that lets you know that a server is approaching disk capacity could be given a High label, while an alert triggered by a "disk full" error could have a Critical label.

 You can choose from Info, Low, Medium, High, and Critical.
 The default is Medium.

 Severity labels are informational in purpose and have no additional functionality.
 You can use them to quickly pick out important alerts from the alert listing on the Alert manager page.
-Get to the Alert manager page by clicking the Alerts link in the upper right-hand corner of the Splunk interface.
+Get to the Alert manager page by clicking the Triggered Alerts link in the upper right-hand corner of the Splunk bar.

-Alert action functionality available in Manager
+Alert action functionality available in Settings

 Create an RSS feed